 You can manage & track your card collection and decks once you create an account and login.

+This allows you to download an image pack of any set supported by Teletraan I, be it a WotC release or a community set.
 The download may take a little bit to start, so please give it some time and try not to refresh.

 Select the set you'd like to download and options.
 Images are 300 DPI and use the following measurements: small cards are 63 x 88 mm (744x1039px)

 , standard bots are 88 x 128 mm (1039x1512px)

 and extra large bots are 144 x 200 mm (1701x2362px)

 "Bleed" adds a border to the card that is cut off during professional printing on to cards.
 It is not typically desired for printing at home or a place like Office Depot.

 Jihen has created a downloadable pack to add additional sets to OCTGN.
 Adds OCTGN support for ATP-1 & ATP-2, as well as The Ark's Unicron Raid.
 To install, simply unzip to your OCTGN Data directory.
 His GitHub offers additional sets not supported by Teletraan I.